ebe1kenobi/tf-mod-fortrise-ai-python/README.md

-This is a python AI for towerfall (just some if, not a real AI), playTag mode supported
+This is a python AI for towerfall (just some if, not a real AI)

+* playTag mod supported
+* WiderSetMod supported

 A port of the mod of vcanaa : https://github.com/TowerfallAi/  which I add menu integration in https://github.com/ebe1kenobi/tf-mod-ai-python and https://github.com/ebe1kenobi/towerfall-mod-kenobi.
 I build the mod loader AI based on this previous work.